amoonhappy/s4kernel/README.md

-This is a personal usage repository for Galaxy S4 Kernel customization by Amoonhappy.
+This is a personal usage repository for Galaxy S4 Kernel customization by Amoonhappy.<br>

-Implemented enhancements:
+Implemented enhancements:<br>
 1. 64G exFAT sdcard support
 2. USB charger speed increase from 600mA to 800mA
 3. Disable some debug